fr3nd/awesome-msx/README.md

 ### Assembler

 * [MSX Assembly Page](http://map.grauw.nl/) - Loads of articles and technical references.
 Mostly for assebler but useful for other languages too.
+* [The MSX Red Book](https://github.com/oraculo666/The-MSX-Red-Book) - The MSX Red Book in Markdown format.
+Essential technical information on how the standard works.

 ### Pascal